dart-lang/pub/doc/repository-spec-v2.md

 }
 ```

-To publish a package a HTTP `GET` request for
+To publish a package an HTTP `GET` request for
 `<hosted-url>/api/packages/versions/new` is made.
 This request returns an
 `<multipart-upload-url>` and a dictionary of fields.
 To upload the package
 archive a multi-part `POST` request is made to `<multipart-upload-url>` with